esr360/Kayzen-GS/README.md

 * Push/pull columns
 * Works in all browsers

+#### Why use inline-block columns?

+The simple answer is; flexibility.
+By definition, columns *are* just inline blocks - it's the way CSS columns are supposed to work.
+Creating CSS columns by applying `inline-block` opens up a whole world of flexibility for your columns - the [most useful benefit](https://github.com/yahoo/pure/issues/41#issuecomment-21071440) being the ability to set their *horizontal* and *vertical* alignment, just by setting the `text-align` and `vertical-align` properties respectively.

+#### Why don't other grid systems use inline-block?

+By default, using **inline-block** for columns causes a [natural whitespace](http://css-tricks.com/fighting-the-space-between-inline-block-elements/) to appear between each column, which can vary in width from font to font and browser to browser.
+Indeed, this has caused [many people many problems](http://stackoverflow.com/search?q=inline-block+column), and there are plenty of go-to [hacky and impractical](http://davidwalsh.name/remove-whitespace-inline-block) work arounds, none of which are really suitble for a production environment.
+However, for the first time Kayzen-GS allows for the use of completely usable and functional columns which use **inline-block** and have **no white-space**.
+And to top it all off, they work on all browsers, including **Internet Explorer 6** (not that anyone uses it anymore...).

 ### Installation

 There are several ways to use the Kayzen-GS framework depending on how much you want to customize it: